ihanprasetyo/financial-rag-vs-agent/README.md

 Agent logic, retriever training, and advanced evaluation remain in progress.

 ⚠️ **Note:** This demo runs on a low-cost Azure VM with limited memory and compute.
-As a result, response times may be very slow or unstable.
+As a result, response times may be very slow or unstable, and accuracy might be low.
 For production use:
 - Scale up to a larger cloud instance (e.g., Azure Standard B2s or above)
 - Integrate a more capable LLM (e.g., GPT-4-turbo or fine-tuned domain-specific model)